soz-live/soz-live.github.io/index.md

 > - 3D Modelling functionality requires BricsCAD Pro or above, or full AutoCAD.<br>
 > - Some Civil functionality is limited to BricsCAD only.

-## Community:
+## Community

 - GitHub
   - soz-live
 - Discord
   - soz-live
 - Slack:
+  - soz-live
+- You Tube
   - soz-live

 To join the community please email your request to:<br>